THE BLUE ELEPHANT: Helping Players Stay Focused When Distraction Strikes (Eng/ไทย)

 When I spoke to his father, he described the day in detail.
 Kevin had started well.
 He was confident and hitting freely.
 But then it rained — a 90-minute delay.
 After that, Kevin played okay, but not at his earlier level.
 Then came another rain interruption.
 By the time the match resumed again, Kevin was lost — emotionally frayed, easily frustrated, and totally disconnected from the player we’d seen weeks earlier.

 And that’s when I realised something important: Kevin wasn’t struggling with his tennis anymore.
-He was struggling with distraction.
+He was working with distraction.

 The Blue Elephant